gbdev/pandocs/content/Memory_Map.md

 Nintendo indicates use of this area is prohibited.
 It appears to not connect anywhere or to otherwise have no function.
-Reads return 00 on DMG, and alternate between 00 and seemingly random values on CGB.
+Reads return 00 on DMG; behavior on CGB is dependent on hardware revision, and may alternate between values or be seemingly random.